Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Thanks to a thundering run-up, a vigorous leap of faith and some paw-scrabbling, the huge mutt *almost* made it.
 Julian was able to catch him and drag him safely up to the top, where he balanced uncertainly on four legs and wagged nervously.
 Bozo, it seemed, was not fond of heights.

-Julian made a fuss of him regardless. *"Good* boy!
+Julian made a fuss of him regardless. "*Good* boy!
 You’ll do better next time, huh?!"

 That earned him a wag, but Bozo had clearly decided that he’d rather be safely back on ground level.
 He turned and skittered his way down the rock again, dropped to the ground with a thump, and then danced in a circle looking rather pleased with himself.